-• Augmentative and alternative communication (AAC)
+Augmentative and alternative communication (AAC)

 AAC refers to ways of communicating other than talking (speech), such as the use of sign language or communication devices.
 AAC options can support language development prior to speech developing (using AAC does not prevent or slow down language development) and can also be of benefit when speech is unclear.
 Given children with SETBP1-HD have delayed communication development, introducing AAC in the early years should be considered to foster language development and provide a means for children to engage, learn, and reduce communication frustrations.
 The need for AAC or the AAC options used by individuals may change over time.
-SLPs work with children and families to find the most appropriate AAC options tailored to needs and abilities.
+SPs work with children and families to find the most appropriate AAC options tailored to needs and abilities.

-• Evidence-based treatments for CAS
+Evidence-based treatments for CAS

-Existing treatments have varying levels of efficacy for treating CAS, including:
+Existing treatments have varying levels of efficacy.
+Some examples include:

-- Nuffield Dyspraxia Program

-- Rapid Syllable Transition Treatment (ReST)

-- Dynamic Temporal and Tactile Cueing (DTTC)

-- Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT)
+- Nuffield Dyspraxia Program 5 - Rapid Syllable Transition Treatment (ReST) 5 - Dynamic Temporal and Tactile Cueing (DTTC) 6 - Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT)

-Families should ask their SLP about how effective these programs (or the ones they are recommending) will be for their child given their age and symptoms.

-The type of therapy will depend on:
+Families should ask their SP about how effective these programs (or the ones they are recommending) will be for their child given their age and symptoms.
+The type of therapy will depend on: (1) the child's symptoms, (2) their age, (3) the severity of their condition, and (4) any other health or development challenges they have.

-- the child's symptoms

-- their age

-- the severity of their condition, and

-- any other health or development problems they have.

 Like with any skilled movement, practice or therapy is usually most successful when it happens several times a week.
-While some children largely overcome CAS with therapy, others find therapy improves their ability to communicate but does not change the concentration CAS demands or the tiredness it can cause.
-For some children where CAS symptoms have been largely overcome with therapy, there may still be a need for continued SLP input to address challenges in other areas of communication such as expressive language skills (e.g. vocabulary, complex sentence formation etc.), social/pragmatic language skills (e.g. conversation skills, turn taking, topic maintenance etc.), and literacy.
+When CAS symptoms have resolved with therapy, there may still be a need for continued SP input to address challenges in other areas of communication such as expressive language skills (e.g., vocabulary, sentence formation), social/pragmatic language skills (e.g., conversation skills, topic maintenance), and literacy.